14th Horse (Scinde Horse): Indo-Pakistani War of 1971

-UNOSOM II
+United Nations Operation in Somalia II

 The regiment took part in United Nations Operation in Somalia II (UNOSOM II) and was awarded the United Nations Somalia Medal on 24 August 1994.

 Other achievements

-The regiment was awarded the Army Commander’s Unit Citation (South Western Command) on 25 February 2011.
+The regiment was awarded the Army Commander's Unit Citation (South Western Command) on 25 February 2011.

 The regiment was affiliated to the Shivalik-class stealth multi-role frigate INS Satpura on 5 October 2012.